Skip to content

 These cost more than a SIM deal with a small data allowance.
 For an unlimited data SIM deal, you can expect to pay an upwards of £20 a month.

 On the other hand, if you’re not a heavy phone user, or you mainly connect to Wi-Fi when using internet on your phone, you’ll be better off paying for a smaller data allowance.
-An entry-level SIM plan gives you 1-4GB of data per month, and typically costs £5-6.
+An entry-level SIM plan gives you 1-4GB of data per month, and typically costs £5-10, though sometimes they can be as little as £3 a month.

 How much data do I need?